Report launch: Slipping between the cracks? Retirement income prospects for Generation X

 There are currently 13 million Gen Xers in the UK – 1 in 5 of the total population.
 On average, people in this group save just £200 into their pension pots each month and 33% of Generation X are at high risk of retiring with insufficient incomes.
 With the ongoing COVID-19 pandemic putting additional strain on finances, the case for policy action becomes urgent.

-In this webinar, we will be sharing our new findings on the retirement income prospects of Generation X and discussing how policy can respond to support this generation set to retire over the next 10 to 25 years.
+In this webinar, we shared new findings on the retirement income prospects of Generation X and discussed how policy can respond to support this generation set to retire over the next 10 to 25 years.